b-lukaszuk/BS_wJ_eng/contents/format_text.md

 """
 sc(s2)
 ```

+Still, once you read the problem description you may decide to do otherwise.

 I recommend you try to solve the task on your own first.
 Once you finish you may
 compare your own solution with the one in this chapter (with explanations) or